 Mill Site - Public lands which are non-mineral in character.
 Mill Sites may be located in connection with a placer or lode claim for mining and for mining and milling purposes.
 (43 CFR 3844)

 A location notice is a form that must be filed with the BLM, California State Office and your local County Recording Office.
 The following information must be included on the form; date of location of the claim/site, description of discovery monument, name of claim/site, legal description (metes and bounds or legal subdivision), and the names and addresses of all locators.
 There are separate notices for placers, lodes, and mill sites.
 You can obtain location notice forms from the BLM Public Room and stationary stores.
 (43 CFR 3833.1-2)

-HOW DO I RECORD A MINING CLAIM?You must file your mining claim/site location notice with the BLM, California State Office, within 90 days from the date of location of the claim or site and you must also file with the County Recording Office.
+You must file your mining claim/site location notice with the BLM, California State Office, within 90 days from the date of location of the claim or site and you must also file with the County Recording Office.

 All new locations must be accompanied by the required fees of a $15 service charge, $34 location fee, and a $140 maintenance payment fee for the first year of location, for a total of $189 per claim or site, after September 1, 2009.
 Since we are after 2009, the fee is $189 per claim until further notified.
 Claims will expire September 1st, if you do not do your annual filings.